fpdevil/goprog/random-stuff/gopl/ex8.1/README.md

 # Exercise 8.1 Chapter 8

-Modify `clock2` to accept a `port number`, abd write a program, `clockwall`, that acts as a client of several clock servers at once, reading the times from each one and displaying the results in a table, akin to the wall of clocks seen in some business offices.
+Modify `clock2` to accept a `port number`, and write a program, `clockwall`, that acts as a client of several clock servers at once, reading the times from each one and displaying the results in a table, akin to the wall of clocks seen in some business offices.
 If you have access to geographically distributed computers, run instances remotely; otherwise run local instances on different ports with fake time zones.

 ```shell
 $ TZ=US/Eastern ./clock2 -port 8010 &